philipdelff/NMsim/README.md

 -   Simulation “as is” in case you already prepared a simulation control stream and just want to automate the use of it in combination with simulation data sets (`method.sim=NMsim_asis`)

+In addition, `NMsim` provides other features to further modify the simulation control stream

+-   Simulation of typical subjects with all ETAs equal 0 (`typical=TRUE`)
+-   Custom modification of control stream sections (`modify.sections` argument)

 To learn how to run these simulations on your Nonmem models, get started with